 The Draw Tab is a feature in Microsoft Office that can help you to add notes, create shapes, edit text, and much more.
 The Draw Tab is available in Microsoft Word, Excel, and PowerPoint.

-How to use Draw Tab tools in Office
+How to draw in Microsoft Word using the Draw Tab tools

 On the Draw Tab default menu, there are four sections.
 These sections are Drawing Tools, Convert, Insert, Replay, and Close.